HiPeople21/LC_CS_Project/report.md

 This now meant that my target demographic shifted a bit, to people who would commute during holidays, which targets tourists more as well.
 I believe this is an important project as commuting in Dublin can be difficult sometimes, and during holidays people have more free time, potentially leading to more traffic as people travel to places to spend the day.
 The difference between my idea and between existing solutions, such as Google Maps or Waze, is that they use real time GPS and congestion data, while my solution uses historical congestion data.
 However the data I had is still just for a portion of Dublin, mostly within the M50.

 I will analyse the volume data, creating density heatmaps and making bar charts with the total congestion per year on the y-axis and year on the x-axis for each holiday.
 By analysing the data, I can identify areas of high congestion and suggest an optimal route to minimise the congestion the user would go through, taking the distance into account as well.
-The diagrams will be created using Plotly.
+The diagrams will be created using Plotly (I had originally wanted to use Matplotlib, but later decided to use Plotly because of its frontend interactivity).

 ## 3. Plan and Design
 I plan to have a website with 4 pages as the web interface, which will be a home page, pathfinding page, statistics page, and responses page.
 I used Figma to create wireframes of the web pages.

+I want my project to create charts showing the trend in total traffic per year for each holiday.
+I want my project to create density heatmaps to display the traffic volumes.
+I want my project to use a pathfinding algorithm that would be able to use the density heatmaps to find the best shape of routes.
+I want my project to be able to allow for start and destination points to be picked from a map by clicking on it.

 Below I will list out the requirements and how my project met them.

 ### Basic Requirements (BRs):
-1. I selected my datasets, which can be seens in the references.
+1. I selected my datasets, which can be seen in the references.
 I planned to first narrow them down to only include the dates required, reformatting the time to separate column called `year`, `month`, `day`, `hour`, `minute`, and `second`.
 I then planned to put those values into an SQL file using SQLite, with a many-to-one relationship with sites data (latitude, longitude).
 The files `Artefact/data_filter` contains the files `data_filter.py` and `secondary_filter.py`, which execute the above instructions.
 SQL `SELECT` statements will be used in other parts of the project to access the data, filtering using `WHERE`.
 2. I planned to make 2 visualisations: a bar chart which consists of the total volume of traffic per year for each holiday, and a density heatmap of the traffic volume per holiday per year.
 3. I planned to have a Flask website to display all the visualisations I created.
 Bootstrap is used for some components (forms, navbar etc), but there is still custom CSS.